Living Luminaries 17 Extended Interviews plus the Feature Film (approx. 8 hours)

 All interviews are in English.

-If you order today, you will get to download the feature film, Living Luminaries on the Serious Business of Happiness at no extra cost!
-So that makes it over 8 hours of wisdom!
+The download includes the feature film, Living Luminaries on the Serious Business of Happiness!
+That makes it over 8 hours of wisdom!

 “The deepest film ever made.” — Rev. Les Turner

 PLEASE NOTE: Due to copyright restrictions, the full interview with Eckhart Tolle is unavailable at this time.
 We are working with Eckhart Teachings to make it available as soon as possible.
 Anyone who orders the special features today will be given a special link to download the Eckhart Tolle interview in the event that it becomes available.
 Please don’t hesitate to call us at 424-235-1618 with any questions.

 READ WHAT PEOPLE ARE SAYING ABOUT “LIVING LUMINARIES”:

 Review by Stephen Simon, Producer of “What Dreams May Come” starring Robin Williams and Director of “Conversations with God”